-Figure 3 Field tests on three bridges demonstrating superior capability of measuring large and small displacements. tinuous monitoring.
-The algorithms and software developed in this research can be integrated with existing, ubiquitously available security cameras to explore their potential dual usage for measuring structural deflections and dynamic displacements for long-term real-time monitoring of structural integrity and safety.
-Product Transfer Successful completion of this project will deliver a low-cost, high-accuracy, easy-to-use vision sensor system for remote, multi-point measurement of bridge displacements.
-The project has received in-kind support from the New York City DoT and the California Department of Transportation (Caltrans) for the bridge field evaluation tests.
-The team will continue reach out to other bridge owners to showcase the technology and explore the application for bridge rating.
-Beyond the IDEA project, efforts will be made to initiate trial projects at state DOTs and build strategic partners for wide implementation of the technology for bridge maintenance and management.
-SELF-DEICING LED SIGNALS FOR RAILROADS AND HIGHWAY INTERSECTIONS NCHRP IDEA Project 190 Hongyi Cai [Tel.: (785) 864-2597; Fax: (785) 864-5631; Email: hycai@ku.edu] - Steven D. Schrock [Tel.: (785) 864-3418; Fax: (785) 864-5631; Email: schrock@ku.edu] University of Kansas, Lawrence, Kansas - Eric J. Fitzsimmons [Tel.: (785) 532-0889; Fax: (785) 532-7717; Email: fitzsimmons@ksu.edu] Kansas State University, Manhattan, Kansas IDEA Concept and Product This project will develop a new type of self-deicing LED signal for highway signalized intersections and railroad signaling applications to solve a well-known problem of the existing LED signal light whose lens is too cool to melt snow and deice in wintery conditions.
-The snowclogged signal lights can decrease the performance of signalized intersections and railroads and may result in collisions in inclement weather conditions.
-The self-deicing LED signal light will adopt innovations of Heated Lens Lighting Arrangement or Heat Arrangement of LED Arrays in Low Profile (Figure 1) to harvest both the light and the heat generated by the same LED for illumination and heating of the signal lens.
-Project Results The investigative approach for the proposed project is divided into the three stages.
-Stage 1 will focus on laboratory research and development and tests of the prototype self-deicing LED signals.
-The research team will develop and test three prototypes of the self-deicing LED signals in red, green, and yellow light colors, including highway intersection traffic lights (12 in.), railroad wayside signal lights (51⁄2 or 8 in.), and railroad at-grade crossing signal lights (6 or 12 in.).
-The research team will test their best thermal and lighting performance to meet all requirements.
-Stage 2 will focus on testing the three prototypes that will be mounted in closed-course settings.
-The research team will evaluate the thermal and lighting performance of the prototypes over one winter season in this manner.
-Stage 3 will focus on the field tests of the prototypes on identified highway signalized intersections and rail track sections.
+SECTION 2 ACTIVE IDEA PROJECTS This section reports progress on all Highway IDEA projects that were completed or active during the 2019 program year.
+SELF-DEICING LED SIGNALS FOR RAILROADS AND HIGHWAY INTERSECTIONS NCHRP-IDEA Project 190 Hongyi Cai [Tel.: (785) 864-2597; Fax: (785) 864-5631; Email: hycai@ku.edu] Steven D. Schrock [Tel.: (785) 864-3418; Fax: (785) 864-5631; Email: schrock@ku.edu] University of Kansas, Lawrence, Kansas Eric J. Fitzsimmons [Tel.: (785) 532-0889; Fax: (785) 532-7717; Email: fitzsimmons@ksu. edu] Kansas State University, Manhattan, Kansas IDEA Concept and Product This project has developed a new type of self-deicing LED signal for highway signalized intersections and railroad signaling applications to solve a well-known problem of the existing LED signal light with lens too cool to melt snow and deice in wintery conditions.
+The snow-clogged signal lights can decrease the performance of signalized intersections and railroads and may result in collisions in inclement weather conditions.
+The self-deicing LED signal light adopts innovation of "Integrated Light and Heat Arrangement of Low Profile Light-Emitting Diode Fixture" (Patent No. US 10,215,441 B2) (Figure 1) to harvest both the light and the heat generated by the same LEDs for illumination and heating of the signal lens.
+Project Results The investigative approach is divided into three stages.
+Stage 1 focuses on laboratory research and development and tests of the prototype self-deicing LED signals.
+The research team has developed and tested prototypes of the self-deicing LED signals (12 in.) in red, green, and vellow light colors.
+The research team has tested their thermal and lighting performance to meet all requirements.
+Stage 2 focuses on testing three fully working prototypes mounted in closed-course settings on the roof of an engineering building and powered by the signal controller cabinet, to avoid interruption on people and ground traffic.
+The research team has evaluated their thermal and lighting performance of the prototypes to ensure their readiness for follow-up field tests in winter.
+Stage 3 focuses on the field tests of the fully working prototypes on identified highway signalized intersections and rail track sections.
 The prototypes will be installed on pole-mounted signals as backup to the existing primary signals.
+Temperature sensors will be mounted on the signal lens to record its real-time surface temperature using a data logger.
 At each test site, a security video camera will be mounted on a pole top facing the prototype signals at a close distance to monitor their real-time performance for melting snow and deicing in wintery conditions.
-Later, the research team will visit the test sites again to conduct a realtime performance measurement of those prototype signals under wintery conditions with heavy snow and ice, and hold an on-site demonstration to the project partners for final evaluation for their future implementation in practice.
+The research team will conduct a real-time performance measurement of those prototype signals under wintery conditions with heavy snow and ice, and hold an on-site demonstration for the project partners for final evaluation for their future implementation in practice.